yecril71pl/cpp-docs.pl-pl/docs/standard-library/reverse-iterator-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wartość elementów wchodzących w reverse_iterator.
+Wartość elementu kierowanego przez reverse_iterator.

 ### <a name="remarks"></a>Uwagi